Reducing Disease Risk on National Cancer Prevention Month

 Experts review strategies for effective screening and other measures for limiting cancer incidence in observance of National Cancer Prevention Month.

 Beamer, senior executive director for the state of Michigan at the American Cancer Society (ACS), emphasized the importance of having a designated month to educate the public regarding lifestyle choices, regular screenings, and other modifiable risk factors that may influence the likelihood of a cancer diagnosis.
-Regarding specific campaigns focused on cancer prevention, she brought attention to ACS CancerRisk360, a free digital tool that provides a comprehensive cancer risk evaluation based on key areas like genetic risk, family history, screening adherence, and daily life factors.
+Regarding specific campaigns focused on cancer prevention, she brought attention to ACS CancerRisk360, a free digital tool that provides a comprehensive cancer risk evaluation based on key areas such as genetic risk, family history, screening adherence, and daily life factors.

 “Just yesterday, we reported out a 27% decline in cervical cancer incidence rates that are directly related to the implementation of the vaccine.
 That just gives me chills to know,” Beamer stated.
 “That’s why my 3 kids have that cancer vaccine.
-Progress is happening, and it’s in the stories of the everyday people that want to make a difference.
+Progress is happening, and it’s in the stories of the everyday people who want to make a difference.
 I’m so motivated and proud of everyone’s collective energy and work around this.”

 Reference